lkndl/ab12phylo/README.md

 #### MSA visualization
 AB12PHYLO can plot an additional rectangular tree with an MSA visualization next to it by passing `-msa_viz`.
 This is single-threaded and takes some extra time for larger MSAs.
+If you run `-p1`, you can visually inspect the MView HTML of the alignment for outliers already without having to wait for the entire pipeline.

 #### Tree modifications